 It then moves on to a detailed overview of the project, including the initial scope, objectives, and the resources allocated.

 The report further delves into the project’s timeline, identifying milestones, deadlines met, and any deviations from the original plan.

 How to Write A Project Closure Report?

-Mostly the closure report is made when the project is on its way towards ending.
+Mostly the closure report is made when the project is on its way toward ending.
 It is completed as the project is closed and the final product is delivered to the project owners and shareholders.
-In short, it is a final report of all the project progress at the time of project closure and is used to see how the project has been working throughout from start till end.
+In short, it is a final report of all the project progress at the time of project closure and is used to see how the project has been working throughout from start to end.

-By far we have discussed the project closure report and now the next question is how to write this report?
+By far we have discussed the project closure report and now the next question is how to write this report.